 On a fixed price basis.
 For example, contractors sell commercially available items to the government though the General Services Administration (GSA) schedule or Other Transaction Authorities (OTAs).

 On a time and materials basis.
-For example, services can be contracted by specific government agency at a fixed hourly rate and may be subject to a Service Contract Act.
+For example, services can be contracted to a specific government agency at a fixed hourly rate and may be subject to the Service Contract Act.

 On a cost-reimbursable basis.
-For example, Research and Development (R & D) and projects that have potential, but no satisfactory existing commercially-viable solutions.
+For example, Research and Development (R & D) and projects that have potential, but not satisfactory existing commercially-viable solutions.

-This whitepaper will provide a high-level overview of the specialized accounting required of cost- reimbursable awards so you can make informed decisions about the proper oversight of your accounting system.
-Regardless of whether you’ve received contract or grant funding, this whitepaper will use the “grant award” vernacular, as we will be discussing basic concepts required by both types of funding vehicles.
-In general, cost-reimbursable awards require your accounting system to comply with Federal Acquisition Regulation (FAR) Part 31 and 45 CFR 75, sub part E.
+This whitepaper will provide a high-level overview of the specialized accounting required of cost-reimbursable awards so you can make informed decisions about the proper oversight of your accounting system.
+Regardless of whether you’ve received contract or grant funding, this whitepaper will use the “award” vernacular, as we will be discussing basic concepts required by both types of funding vehicles.
+In general, cost-reimbursable awards require your accounting system to comply with Federal Acquisition Regulation (FAR) Part 31 and 45 CFR 75, sub part E

 Cost-reimbursable awards come from a variety of agencies, in a number of sizes, and with standard and unique reporting requirements.
 If you have a federal contract or grant containing FAR clause 52.216-7 Allowable Costs, the award is a cost-reimbursable-type funding vehicle.
-In a DoD contract, this clause is easy to spot in a 2 or 3 page list of FAR clauses that your award is subject to–in a document that is typically 30 pages or longer.
+In a DoD contact, this clause if easy to spot in a 2-3 page list of FAR clauses that your award is subject to – in a document that is typically 30 pages or longer.

-As an example, NIH Award term and conditions are embedded in a hyperlink to http://grants.nih. gov which ultimately takes you to 45 CFR 75, subpart E. DoE Awards drive you to ecfr.gov.
-These cost-reimbursable awards are typically subject to three levels of regulations:
+NIH Award term and conditions are embedded in a hyperlink to https://grants.nih.gov/policy/nihgps/index.htm which ultimately takes you to 45 CFR 75, subpart E. DoE Awards drive you to ecfr.gov.
+These awards are typically subject to three levels of regulations:

 Level 1